Scala-Dev/exp-python2-sdk/README.md

 ### Listening

 To listen for broadcasts, call the listen method of a channel object and pass in the name of the event you wish to listen for.
-When EXP registers you to listen on the desired channel, a ```listener``` object will be returned.
+When EXP listener has been registered and can start receiving events, a ```listener``` object will be returned.

-Call the ```wait``` method of a listener to block until a broadcast is received.
+Call the ```wait``` method of a listener to block until a broadcast is received, passing in a timeout in seconds.
+If ```timeout``` elaspes and no broadcasts have been received, ```wait``` will return ```None```.

+Once a listener is created, it will receive broadcasts in a background thread even when not waiting.
+Calling ```wait``` will first attempt to return the oldest broadcast in the queue.
+Queued broadcasts will be discarded after ~60s if not retrieved during a ```wait```.

 ```python